Contents

 Infra-red or Ultraviolet

-PCB companies use IR or UV lighting to enhance or reveal certain defects which are hard to detect.
+PCB companies use IR or UV lighting to enhance or reveal certain defects that are hard to detect.

 Methods We Can Use to Program an AOI System